BibekThapa1/BibekThapa1/README.md

 - 🩺 Developed **Youtube Backend** using Node.js, MongoDB, JWT token.
 - 🩺 Developing a **Skin Disease Detection** project using AI
 - 🌱 Currently learning **React Native with Expo** for mobile development
-- 💡 Interested in **MERN Stack, AI Integration, and Real-time Applications**
+- 💡 Interested in **Full Stack, AI Integration, and Real-time Applications**

 ---